-When we collected our preordered copy of Warhammer Age of Sigmar WarCry, the tabletop miniatures game of Skirmish Combat in the Mortal Realms, earlier this month, we also picked up the new WarCry Ravaged Lands Corpsewrack Mausoleum terrain set.
+When we collected our preordered copy of Warhammer Age of Sigmar WarCry (paid link), the tabletop miniatures game of Skirmish Combat in the Mortal Realms, earlier this month, we also picked up the new WarCry Ravaged Lands Corpsewrack Mausoleum (paid link) terrain set.

 Designed to expand upon the WarCry Starter Set, the Corpsewrack Mausoleum terrain box includes a number of cemetery-themed structures, including crypt buildings, grave monuments and spikey, skull-embellished fence sections.
 However the sprues are all marked either Games Workshop 2010 or Games Workshop 2011, suggesting that these might be older GW terrain kits that have been repackaged for WarCry.